palainteractive/cordova-plugin-inappbrowser-popup-bridge/README.md

 ## iOS
 - Requires `cordova-ios@6+`
 - Supports iOS 9.0+

+### iOS Quirks

+Since the introduction of iPadOS 13, iPads try to adapt their content mode / user agent for the optimal browsing experience.
+This may result in iPads having their user agent set to Macintosh, making it hard to detect them as mobile devices using user agent string sniffing.
+You can change this with the `PreferredContentMode` preference in `config.xml`.

 # Example app
 [cordova-plugin-inappbrowser-popup-bridge-test](https://github.com/dpa99c/cordova-plugin-inappbrowser-popup-bridge-test) contains a Cordova project which builds a test app for Android and iOS to illustrate usage of this plugin.